 Where, otherwise than in accordance with a permit, a vessel, aircraft or platform is dumped into coastal waters or into port waters the owner of the vessel, aircraft or platform that is so dumped is guilty of an offence against this section and, in addition, where the dumping takes place from a vessel, aircraft or platform, the owner and the person in charge of the vessel, aircraft or platform are each guilty of an offence against this section.

-7. Loading of wastes or other matter, or vessels, aircraft or platforms for dumping or incineration
+7. Loading of wastes or other matter for dumping or incineration at sea

 (1) Where, otherwise than in accordance with a permit, any prescribed matter or thing is loaded on any vessel or aircraft in the State or in coastal waters for the purpose of being dumped into the sea or being incinerated at sea, the owner and the person in charge of the vessel or aircraft and the owner of the prescribed matter or thing are each guilty of an offence against this section.